AtharvaMusale/AtharvaMusale.github.io/_posts/2021-06-06-Vision Transformers.md

 - Adding the positional embedding.

-- Feeding the resulting sequence o vector to the transformer encoder.

 - Adding the extra learnable "classification token" to the sequence.

+- Feeding the resulting sequence of a vector to the transformer encoder.

 # **Mathematical Explaination** -
-NLP transformers recieves the 1D sequence of token embeddings.
-To handle the 2D images, the images of  x ∈ R^(H×W×C) are reshaped into a sequence of a flattened 2D patches xp ∈ R^(N×((P^2)*C)), where (H,W) is the resolution of the image, C is the number of channels, (P,P) is the resolution of each image patch.
+Transformers in NLP recieves the 1D sequence of token embeddings.
+To handle the 2D images, the images of  x ∈ R^(H×W×C) are reshaped into a sequence of a flattened 2D patches xp ∈ R^(N×((P^2)*C)), where (H,W) is the resolution of the original image, C is the number of channels, (P,P) is the resolution of each image patch.
 N is the number of patches.

-Similar to BERT a learnable embedding token is added before the sequence of embedded patches whose output will be used to represent the image.
-Adding a 2D aware positional embedding(11,12,13,14,21,22,23,24,31,....,44) didnt imrpove the performance so author tried to use the 1D positional embedding only for the images(for eg. 1,2,3,...,16)
+Similar to [BERT](https://jalammar.github.io/illustrated-bert/) a learnable embedding token is added before the sequence of embedded patches whose output will be used to represent the image.
+Adding a 2D aware positional embedding (11,12,13,14,21,22,23,24,31,....,44) didnt improve the performance so paper uses the 1D positional embedding only for the images(for eg. 1,2,3,...,16)

 A typical structure of transformer encoder has alternating layers of self attention and MLP blocks and a layernorm is applied before each of these two blocks and a residual connection after each block.